-14-19 entitlement to all specialist diplomas in 2013 and Apprenticeship award becoming a qualification UCU supports the national roll out of the Adult Learning Grant but would wish to see it increased so that it can realistically support those with families who wish to learn.
+UCU supports the national roll out of the Adult Learning Grant but would wish to see it increased so that it can realistically support those who wish to learn who have family responsibilities

-UCU would have preferred to see an overarching diploma at four levels that would cover all 14-19 qualifications and achievements as recommended by the Tomlinson Working Party.
+UCU would have preferred to see an overarching diploma at 4 levels that would cover all 14-19 qualifications and achievements as recommended by the Tomlinson Working Party.
 However we will work to make the specialized diplomas work so that young people are not disadvantaged.
-UCU does not believe that after the problems with the introduction of GNVOs and Curriculum 2000, the system can take another disastrous introduction of new qualifications.
+UCU does not believe that after the problems with the introduction of GNVQs and Curriculum 2000, the system can take another disastrous introduction of new qualifications.
 We also have grave concerns about the timetable for introduction of the new diplomas and believe that the start date of 2008 does not give sufficient time for piloting and evaluation.
 There will be problems with schools introducing the new diplomas in 2008 as this is the year there will be new GCSE specifications and a new Key Stage 3 being introduced.

 UCU wonders what the entitlement for all 14-19s to the diploma means in practice.
 Does this mean an entitlement to all 14 diploma lines and all the optional units that may be part of any diploma?
 Will the current Schools Bill be amended to extend transport, so crucial to the fulfillment of the entitlement in rural areas, to FE colleges?
+In the absence of implementation of the Tomlinson recommendation for an inclusive 4 level diploma, the work in a Foundation Tier of learning below level 2 is welcome, although the union is concerned that the proposals may assume that all adults have firm and explicit ideas of their vocational intentions